 - Date unknown.
 Active; focal plane 16 m (52 ft); quick-flashing white light.
 Approx. 6 m (20 ft) conical white concrete tower.
-Trabas has Klaus Potschien's photo, but the small light is not seen clearly in Google's satellite view.
+Trabas has Klaus Potschien's photo, Lightphotos.net has a view from the sea, and Google has a satellite view.
 Located on a rocky promontory on the north coast of Praslin